oogles/jog/docs/topics/builtins.rst

 It includes the following steps:

 1. Lint Python code using `ruff <https://docs.astral.sh/ruff/>`_ and `isort <https://github.com/PyCQA/isort>`_.
-Both programs will obey their respective configuration files if they are located in standard locations, e.g. in a ``setup.cfg`` file.
+Both programs will obey their respective configuration files if they are located in standard locations.
 Specifically, the following commands are executed in the project root directory (determined as the directory containing ``jog.py``):

     * ``ruff check .``
     * ``isort --check-only --diff .``